aevyrie/bevy_mod_picking/README.md

 use bevy_mod_picking::*;
 ```

-Add it to your App::build() in the plugins section of your Bevy app:
+Add it to the plugins of your Bevy app:

 ```rust
 .add_plugin(PickingPlugin)